Rescuers may soon try to remove a sick American researcher from 3,000 feet down in a Turkish cave

-TASELI PLATEAU, Turkey (AP) — An American researcher who fell ill almost 1,000 meters (more than 3,000 feet) below the entrance of a cave in Turkey has recovered sufficiently for rescue teams to start the process of moving him out, an operation that could last three or four days, a Turkish official was quoted as saying on Friday.
+TASELI PLATEAU, Turkey (AP) — Rescue crews were waiting for doctors to give the go-ahead Friday for an operation to move out an American researcher who fell ill almost 1,000 meters (more than 3,000 feet) below the entrance of a cave in Turke y, officials said.
+The effort could last up to 10 days.

 Mark Dickey, a 40-year-old experienced caver, suddenly became ill with stomach bleeding during an expedition with a handful of others in the Morca cave in southern Turkey’s Taurus Mountains.
-Rescuers from across Europe have rushed there to help treat Dickey and to extract him from the cave.
+Rescuers from across Europe have rushed there to help Dickey and to extract him, including doctors who have treated him inside the cave.
+The cause of his illness remains unclear.

-“The doctors we sent down were very successful in treating him,” Cenk Yildiz, a regional official from Turkey’s disaster relief agency, AFAD, told the IHA news agency.
-“We are now in a position to evacuate him.”

-“This is a difficult operation.
-It would take a (healthy) person 16 hours to come out.
-This operation will last at least three or four days,” Yildiz said.
-“Our priority is health.
-Our aim is to conclude this operation without anyone coming under any danger.

-Recep Salci, the head of AFAD’s search and rescue department, told HaberTurk TV that the plan was to lift Dickey on a stretcher but to use a “security belt” system to lift him through the cave's narrow openings.

-“We are trying to expand the narrow areas by making small explosions, by breaking some areas,” Salci said.
+“The moment we get the go-ahead from the medical team, we will start the evacuation,” Recep Salci, who heads the search and rescue department at Turkey’s disaster relief agency, AFAD, told The Associated Press.

+Tulga Sener, a doctor and the medical coordinator of the rescue, said preparations are complete, and that rescue teams had established small “medical camps” at various levels along the shaft as well as a “mini laboratory” to monitor Dickey's condition.

+“The cave is made up of many vertical shafts, so many sections that are extremely vertical with few horizontal sections, where rescuers are setting up temporary camps,” he said.

+Giuseppe Conti, a coordinator for the Italian rescue group, told the AP near the entrance to Morca that the “cave is very complex," and that doctors must stabilize Dickey's condition in order to allow a rapid rescue.

-Doctors gave Dickey IV fluids and 4 liters of blood inside the cave, he said.
-More than 30 rescuers were inside the cave on Friday afternoon, and teams comprised of a doctor and three or four others take turns staying with the American at all times, Salci said.
+Doctors have given Dickey IV fluids and 4 liters of blood inside the cave, officials said.
+Teams comprised of a doctor and three or four others take turns staying with the American at all times.

-“Our aim is to bring him out and to have him hospitalized as soon as possible,“ he said.

 Turkish authorities made a video message available that showed Dickey standing and moving around on Thursday.
 While alert and talking, he said he was not “healed on the inside” and needed a lot of help to get out of the cave.